Category: Adult Dentistry, Dr. Advocate's Insight

 Related: Learn more about dental x-rays

-The periodontal evaluation, also known as gum measurements, will be completed by either the dentist or a registered hygienist.
+The periodontal evaluation, or gum measurements, will be completed by the dentist or a registered hygienist.
 They may inquire about your brushing habits, dental history, and overall oral health.
 They will screen for two gum diseases; gingivitis and periodontal disease.

 The clinician will use a periodontal probe (millimeter measuring tool) to evaluate the space below your gums, and the dental assistant will document a series of numbers.
 Then, the dentist will discuss scaling and root planing if periodontal disease is present.